rgee0/nodePHP/README.md

-Integration test between nodeJS and PHP
+Integration test between nodeJS and PHP started by jdutheil

-This is just a simple chat application, where all database and pages are managed by PHP.
-NodeJS is used for realtime refresh
+The orginal project has been adapted so that the DB updates are perfomed by NodeJS to enable update notifications to be broadcast to connected clients.

+Ultimately the client could be informed of the type of update and perform actions as a result (e.g. make an ajax request to update the page contents if the page being viewed has been affected by the notified change).

-It is basically just a test project, but the logic of the application can be used for a lot of purposes (realtime notifications, ...) and easily deployed in another project.
+It is still basically just a test project, but the logic of the application can be used for a lot of purposes (realtime notifications, ...) and easily deployed in another project.

-I will try to update and improve it as soon as possible.
+Still to do:

+Error handling
+Clusters
+Tidying up